 Using Dynamic Panel Question, Expression Question, supporting built-in and custom functions, you may create complex forms.

 Our users created forms with dozens of pages and master detail relations between objects in those forms.
 The coolest part, you may setup SurveyJS Library in a way, your back-end users do not require to write a line of code to create/edit large surveys.

 You may create a survey with the start page, use built-in time management functionality, and of course, compare given answers with the corrected.
 In other words, you have everything to create a Quiz.

 Find out even more

 We may continue to talk about SurveyJS library functionality, like display mode (for reviewing the results), answers validation, text pre-processing, custom navigation and more.
 You may look at our examples and explore them by yourself.
-If, for some reason, you find that SurveyJS library misses a required functionality, then create an issue in the SurveyJS GitHub repo and we do our best to assist you.
+If, for some reason, you find that SurveyJS library misses a required functionality, then create an issue in our support center and we do our best to assist you.